Bouillabaisse

 The saffron

-Saffron is what gives bouillabaisse its colour, perfume, and that tiny edge of bitterness that keeps all the richness in check.
-Without saffron, you have a perfectly nice french fish soup with French herbs, but with it, you have the real and tasty bouillabaisse dish.
-Saffron has been grown around Marseille for centuries, and it settled so firmly into Provençal cooking that people here will tell you calmly that a saffron‑less version is simply something else.
-It is worth using good threads and letting them sit in a little warm water before they go into the pot, so they have the chance to tint and perfume the broth properly.
+Saffron is what gives bouillabaisse its colour, its perfume, and that slight edge of bitterness that keeps all the richness in check.
+Without saffron you have a perfectly nice french fish soup with good French herbs, but with it you have something out of this world!
+According to the Michelin Guide Vert, the four essential elements of a true bouillabaisse are saffron, rascasse (which means rockfish of all kind) , olive oil, and the absolute freshness of the fish.
+So the saffron is non-negotiable.
+Use good saffron threads and let them sit in a little warm water before they go into the pot so they have time to properly tint and perfume the broth.

 The fish

-Originally, the pot was filled with Mediterranean rockfish that are full of flavour and full of bones: rascasse, grondin, saint‑pierre, conger and others.
-They are awkward to eat on their own, which is why bouillabaisse is traditionally served in two parts: first the broth, then the fish.
-Outside Marseille, you will not find exactly the same line‑up, and that is fine.
-What matters is that you choose firm, flavourful fish, use several kinds rather than just one, and add some shellfish for depth.
+Originally the pot was filled with Mediterranean rockfish full of flavour and full of bones: rascasse, grondin, saint-pierre, conger, vive, and others that were too awkward or bony to sell at market.
+Outside Marseille you won’t find exactly the same line-up, and that’s fine too as we don’t all have access to these fish.
+What matters is that you choose firm, flavourful fish, use several kinds rather than just one, and add some extra shellfish for depth.
 If the fish is good and you respect the method, it will taste of the sea you are near, even if it is not the Mediterranean.

 The rouille

-Rouille on the other hand is non‑negotiable.
-It is the saffron and garlic rich mayonnaise sauce that you spoon onto the croutons floating in the broth of the bouillabaisse.
-Rouille is not a garnish, it is part of the dish.
-The balance between the sharp, aromatic broth and the thick, aioli-style sauce is a huge part of the pleasure to consume the final portion of the broth.
-It is worth making the rouille ahead so it can rest and the flavours settle before you eat.
+Rouille is a spicy saffron and garlic mayonnaise spread on thick slices of bread rubbed with garlic, then floated on the bouillabaisse when served.
+And this is not a garnish, it’s part of the dish.
+The contrast between the sharp aromatic broth and the thick, rich sauce is a huge part of why this bouillabaisse food is so satisfying to eat.
+Make the rouille ahead so it has time to rest and the flavours settle properly before serving.

 Cast Iron Cocotte

-For bouillabaisse, the pot does more than just contain things.
-You need something wide enough that the pieces of fish can sit in the broth in a single layer, deep enough that the liquid has room to rise when it boils, and heavy enough to hold steady heat.
-A good cast‑iron cocotte with a broad base works well.
-It keeps the temperature even during that first vigorous boil and the long, gentle simmer, and it can travel straight from hob to table, which suits a bouillabaisse dish that is meant to be shared straight from the pot.
+For bouillabaisse seafood you need something wide enough that the fish can sit in the broth without being stacked on top of each other, deep enough that the liquid has room when it boils, and heavy enough to hold steady heat throughout.
+A good cast iron cocotte with a broad base works really well.
+It keeps the temperature even during that first vigorous boil and during the long gentle simmer, and it goes straight from hob to table for serving!

 Leave your thoughts